Nuclear Power for Missions Beyond the Grid

 Endurance Power for Naval Missions

-Aerospace Power for Reconnaissance and Propulsion
+Aerospace Power for Avionics and Propulsion

 UMR-10 (Electric power up to 10 kWe per unit)